parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Planning the building of software, factoring in requirements, limitations, audience, and developer experience.
 Designing to be modular, intelligent, and reusable."

+^ They got a little more expressive with their description of software architecture.
+Trying to unpack its pieces.
+We got a lot responses like this from the software engineering crowd.

 ---
 # What does 'software architecture' mean to you?
 # **Software Engineer**

 > "Properly designed software!"

+^ We also got the, to be honest, expected, smartass comments.
+Like this one.

 ---